 - On the right panel of the Registry Editor right-click.

 - Click on this new value and set it to 1 – type 1 on the Value data box.

 - Close the Registry Editor.

 If all of the steps mentioned above seem too complicated, then you could make use of a third-party event viewer.
 These apps will usually do the exact same thing as the Windows Event Viewer, but with fewer steps.

-The tools scans your systems for the BSoD crash file and returns the information in one single table, so you can easily analyze it.
+The tool scans your systems for the BSOD crash file and returns the information in one single table, so you can easily analyze it.
 This way, you’ll easily see the cause of the event and the location.

 While preventing the problem altogether may seem like a better option, BSODs have always been a number’s game, as they can happen pretty much any time to almost anyone.